Lethja/Newth/DJGPP/README.md

 - [UPX binary compression](https://upx.github.io/) (optional)
 - [Watt-32 library](https://github.com/gvanem/Watt-32) compiled with the same version of DJGPP

-> Tip: If hardware isn't available it's possible to proceed with a emulator such as [Dosbox-X](https://dosbox-x.com/)
+> Tip: If hardware isn't available, it's possible to proceed with an emulator such as [Dosbox-X](https://dosbox-x.com/)

 ## Installing DJGPP